Austrian lockdown for the unvaccinated is days away, chancellor says | Health

 Austria is days away from placing millions of people not fully vaccinated against COVID-19 on lockdown, as daily infections are at a record high and intensive-care units are increasingly strained, Chancellor Alexander Schallenberg said on Thursday.

-Some conservatives have argued that a lockdown for the unvaccinated would be unenforceable.
-Schallenberg said the police would conduct spot checks.
 The surge in Austria comes at a time when Eastern European states, with the continent's lowest vaccination rates, are experiencing some of the world's highest daily death tolls per capita.
 Dutch experts on Thursday recommended a two-week partial lockdown, which would be Western Europe's first since vaccines were widely deployed, and other countries are requiring vaccination certificates to enter public spaces.
+Austria, by contrast, wants to avoid imposing extra restrictions on those who are fully vaccinated.

+After Schallenberg's announcement the conservative governor of the province of Upper Austria, a Freedom Party stronghold that has the lowest vaccination rate and the highest infection rate of Austria's nine provinces, said it planned to introduce a lockdown for the unvaccinated on Monday.
+It will be introduced "provided there is a legal green light from the federal government and/or it creates the legal basis for it", Governor Thomas Stelzer said in a statement, adding that the situation in his province is "dramatic".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)